Rights Respecting Education (RRE)

 * involvement in the selection process of the front cover for our Rights Respecting Education booklet to inform people

-* learning walks to identify our Rights posters around the school and to identify if we need further posters in our learning
+* learning walks to identify our Rights posters around the school and to identify any additional rights that could be added to the environment learning.

-* attending an annual School Council themed event including mindfulness and resilience and this year's 'Go Green'
+* attending annual School Council themed events including mindfulness and resilience and this year's 'Go Green'

-* meeting with our linked Ofsted inspector and sharing our RRE journey
+* meeting with our linked Ofsted inspector and sharing our Rights and Diversity journey.

 Many of our projects have involved fund-raising including;

 * Cake sale to raise funds towards the Australian Bush Fire, 2020

 * Food donations for food banks following our Harvest celebrations